tiberiushunter/hassio-config/README.md

 <!-- FILE STRUCTURE -->
 ## File Structure

-The entry point for Hassio is the `configuration.yaml` file.
+The entry point for Home Assistant is the `configuration.yaml` file.
 From there I've split up the configuration into various folders and files found under the `/configuration/` directory.

-This has simply been to reduce the size of the `configuration.yaml` *especially as my previous installation of Hassio ended up being a nightmare to maintain..* :roll_eyes:
+This has simply been to reduce the size of the `configuration.yaml` *especially as my previous installation of Home Assistant ended up being a nightmare to maintain..* :roll_eyes:

 From the `configuration.yaml` file, all the files under the `configuration/integrations/` directory get imported - this lists what you'd likely see in a regular configuration file.